When it comes to planning your retirement, there are many factors to consider and a wide range of products on offer.

 What is pension drawdown?

-Pension drawdown is an alternative to an annuity.
-With drawdown, you can withdraw a flexible income while leaving your pension fund invested.
-This would be instead of using all the money to buy an annuity, which gives you a guaranteed income for a specified period.
+With drawdown, you can withdraw a flexible income while leaving your pension fund invested instead of buying an annuity, which gives you a guaranteed income for a specified period.

 What should I be looking for in a drawdown provider?

 Your current pension provider may offer a drawdown option by default.